Nusiq/mcblend/docs/animations/exporting_animations.md

 The `Override previous animation`, `Loop`, and `Anim Time update` settings are properties of Minecraft animations and are directly exported to the file.
 They have no effect on Mcblend.
 The `Frame start` and `Frame end` settings determine the range of frames that will be exported to the animation.

+The `Optimize Animation` checkbox allows you to apply **lossy** optimization to the animation during export.
+This option also lets you configure the error acceptable margin for the optimization.
+More details in {ref}`Optimizing animations<optimizing-animations>` section.

-Exporting the animation is similar to exporting a model, as explained in the ["Creating animations from scratch"](/animations/creating_animations_from_scratch) documentation page.
+Exporting the animation is similar to exporting a model, as explained in the {ref}`Creating animations from scratch<creating-animations-from-scratch>` documentation page.
 Simply go to `File > Export > Export Bedrock Animation` and select the export path.